 Regardless of his age or maturity, Jeff’s greatest attribute continues to be the care and support he freely gives to his family and friends while ignoring any sacrifice he makes to himself.
 Jeff and his wife Penny are also amazing hosts.
 They frequently entertain family and friends in and outside their home.
 Everyone always leaves with bellies and take-home bags filled with good food and happy memories.
 As well as playing together on their spacious property, our ever-growing numbers of children enjoy interacting with their two dogs, Reno (an orange and brown ball of pomeranian fur) and Jewels (the sweetest pitbull); LeRoy their 15-year-old Manday Conur; Zeke a Rhode Island Red rooster; a friendly wild turkey hen; and Bella, the neighbor’s pet deer who likes to partake of Penny’s plant’s large hosta leaves.

 Besides being a top-notch craftsman and auto mechanic, Jeff also enjoys gardening and sharing his summertime vegetables (and hen’s eggs) with family and friends, too.
-The best gift a parent can receive from any of their children is to see them stay forever young with wholesome hearts, to follow the laws of God, not man, and to center their activities on family and lifestyles that even past generations of a family would be proud of.
+The best gift a parent can receive from any of their children is to see them stay forever young with wholesome hearts, to follow the laws of God, not man, and to center their activities on family and lifestyles that even past generations of any family would be proud of.